-NPC Framework
+NPC Framework - REBORN

 Let's craft some abominable creatures, shy sidekicks, endearing minions, and defenseless bystanders.